 As the story goes, Sabrina lives over the garage on the Larrabee estate with her father, who is the family chauffeur.
-(Their stone cottage is charming, too, as you’ll see.)
 She’s got a crush on David Larrabee, the younger son, but he doesn’t seem to know she exists.

 Love the porthole window in the stairway:

-Linus greets Sabrina at the back door.
-You can see a view of the water in the distance:
+When Linus greets Sabrina at the back door, you can see a view of the water in the distance:

-The servants in the kitchen (note Paul Giamatti on the right, in a role so small that if you blink, you miss him!):
+He had a role so small in “Sabrina” that if you blink, you miss him!

 The reflecting pool in front of the coach house: